The 5 biggest risks facing business owners and CEOs

 As Benjamin Franklin famously said: "In this world nothing is certain, except death and taxes," and failure to comply with the latter is guaranteed to land you in hot water.
 Yet that doesn't stop people from trying, with the HMRC revealing that it convicted 679 individuals in 2016 for their part in tax crimes, many of whom were company directors.
 And while most directors would never purposefully fiddle their taxes, they can also be prosecuted for mistakes and oversights due to negligence.
 In fact, Companies House convicted more than 3,360 company directors in 2014 for filing their company accounts late – the highest number since 2006.

 In addition to specific responsibilities, company directors have more general duties as outlined in the Companies Act 2006, related to how they should go about their role in a responsible and ethical manner.
 That means you must always consider the long-term consequences of any decisions you make and ensure the business operates in the interests of its employees and shareholders.
 Directors can be held accountable for breach of trust by shareholders for issues such as misrepresentation in a pitch presentation, breach of warranty in term sheet, or for using investment funds improperly.
-This is why investors will often insist you have Directors & Officers insurance (D&O) in place, before they hand over any cash.
+This is why investors will often insist you have Directors & Officers insurance (D&O), also known as management liability in place, before they hand over any cash.

 A consequence of this additional public scrutiny is the reputational risk to company directors and their businesses - even if any legal action or allegations are unfounded.
 CEOs know that one false move can reverberate around the world in a matter of hours, or even minutes, as we saw with thescandal that engulfed United Airlines when it violently ejected a passenger from an overbooked plane earlier this year.
 It's because of incidents like this that a third of CEOs (34%) are more concerned about reputational risk than anything else, according to a recent survey by KPMG.
 The utmost transparency and honesty are demanded of today's business leaders, and if they do get caught out, the right legal, PR and crisis management support is critical, so they are ready to react and respond as quickly and effectively as possible.